 Applies to lisdexamfetamine: oral capsule

-Along with its needed effects, lisdexamfetamine (the active ingredient contained in Vyvanse) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, lisdexamfetamine (the active ingredient contained in Vyvanse) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking lisdexamfetamine, check with your doctor immediately:Less common:

 - Uncontrolled vocal outbursts or tics (uncontrolled repeated body movements)